 - Dar-Ding – The Dar-dings are hoisted horizontally and they have very long strings.
-They are mostly hoisted between trees or pillars.
+They are typically hoisted between trees or pillars.
 Five colored flags are used in sequence.
 The first color is yellow followed by green, red, white, and blue.

 - Darchen – These are narrow flags and they are hoisted vertically on a normal flagpole.